Egypt 2500 BCE

 The civilization of Ancient Egypt in 2500 BCE is now fully developed and producing some of the most iconic monuments in world history.

 The Old Kingdom of Ancient Egypt

-Within the long, narrow valley of the river Nile, powerful chiefdoms fought and conquered each other in the centuries leading up to 3000 BC, until one emerged to cover the entire land.
-Thus was founded the "Old Kingdom" of Ancient Egypt.
+Within the long, narrow valley of the river Nile, powerful chiefdoms fought and conquered each other in the centuries leading up to 3000 BCE, until one emerged to cover the entire land.

 The kingdom is governed by a ruling class of officials and priests.
 This group directs the lives of the people in the name of the pharaohs, god-kings who rule from their capital, Memphis.

 Even by this early date the Egyptians have developed one of the great civilizations of the ancient world.
 The Great Pyramids of Giza, some of the most famous structures in all human history, have already been built, and sculptors are producing statues which will set the standard for Ancient Egyptian art for centuries to come.

 The roots of Ancient Egypt

 One of the great civilizations of world history, Ancient Egypt, is beginning to emerge in North Africa.
 As a prelude to this development, powerful chiefdoms are emerging along the middle Nile valley.